Power Outages Caused by Storms and Other Factors Leave Your Home and Family Without Essential Electric Power

 When the utility restores power, the transfer switch disconnects the generator and reconnects the utility supply—automatically.

-When high-voltage devices (air conditioners, electric water heaters, electric dryers, etc.) all try to operate at the same time, the standby generator may not have the capacity to handle the full load.
-With a power management option, high-voltage loads only run when the generator has sufficient power.
+If high-voltage, high current devices (air conditioners, electric water heaters, electric dryers, etc.) all try to operate at the same time, they may overload the standby generator.
+A power management option allows high voltage loads to only run when the generator has enough power.
 This may force one air conditioner to wait while the other runs, and other high-power loads may also have to wait.

 Priority based load management allows a smaller, more fuel-efficient, and less costly standby generator to do the job of a larger generator which costs more and uses more fuel.